Federal employee satisfaction, engagement show steep drop under Biden - The Boston Globe

-WASHINGTON - When President Joe Biden took office, one of his key pillars was a pledge to begin “strengthening and empowering the federal workforce.”
+WASHINGTON — When President Biden took office, one of his key pillars was a pledge to begin ‘’strengthening and empowering the federal workforce.’’

-Yet in 2021, federal workers were broadly less satisfied and less engaged with their work under the avowedly pro-employee Biden administration than they were in their final year under President Donald Trump, according to a study released Wednesday.
+Yet in 2021, federal workers were broadly less satisfied and less engaged with their work under the avowedly pro-employee Biden administration than they were in their final year under former president Donald Trump, according to a study released Wednesday.

-An index of job satisfaction and engagement across the federal government fell from 69% positive to 64.5% in the latest annual Best Places to Work in the Federal Government assessment by the nonprofit Partnership for Public Service.
+An index of job satisfaction and engagement across the federal government fell from 69 percent positive to 64.5 percent in the latest annual Best Places to Work in the Federal Government assessment by the nonprofit Partnership for Public Service.

 “It’s a big drop and we saw that drop across most of the government” with scores down or flat in two-thirds of agencies, said Max Stier, president and CEO of the Partnership.